newyorkcitycops/learning-rust/basics/basics.md

 Type annotation supports length fixing.

 Declaring it with a number separated by a semicolon and number, actually repeats N times.

+## Functions
+They are "prevalent", most used function is main.

+Their names can be defined with lowercase and underscores, snake_case.

+Rust doesn't care about their definition orders.

+### Parameters
+They are "special variables" which deliberately need to be part of a function and contain a data type.

+### Statements and expressions
+Statements perform actions and don't return values, expressions do.

+### Return functions
+You must type a function return with -> operator and a following data type.

+Last statement must not be followed by semicolon, so Rust infers it as the return.

+## Comments
+Lines ignored by compiller, used for code better reading.

+## Control Flow
+Statements that control whether a block of code executes or not based in conditions.

+### if expressions
+"if condition is met, run this block of code, if the condition is not met, do not run this line of code".

+Condition must not be followed by parenthesis.

+### else if expressions
+You can chain multiple else if statements.

+### if let expressions
+It works like a ternary operator, without ? and : operators, but if and else instead.

+### loop statement
+It's a while true equivalent, runs a block of code repeatedly till you explicitly break.

+### Returning loop statements
+You can return a value from a loop statement and then store it in a variable.

+### Nested loop statements
+You must need disambiguate them with a label, can be a string.

+### While loop
+Runs a block of code repeatedly whilst a condition is met.

+## For loop
+You can use a traditional for-in statement to loop through a collection, for example.

+You also can use a range in a for-in.